NorwegianVeterinaryInstitute/ALPPACA/README.md

 Figure that shows the position of the recombinant areas, from MASKRC.

 #### IQTREE_tree.phylo
-Concensus tree, from IQTREE.
+Concensus tree with bootstrap values in NEXUS format, from IQTREE.

 #### IQTREE_results.txt
 Text file with results, from IQTREE.

 #### SNPDIST_results.txt
-The SNP distances calculated from the alignment, from SNPDIST.
+The SNP distance matrix calculated from the alignment, from SNPDIST.

 ## References